chaynik-kun/mizu/README.md

 * Relevant logs without passwords, tokens or authenticated URLs

 For UI and localization issues, screenshots are especially helpful.

+## 🗺️ Roadmap

+Mizu 1.0 focuses on delivering a stable, fast and polished music experience.

+Future development will focus on improving Mizu while keeping it fast, simple and easy to contribute to.

+Planned improvements include:

+* More modular architecture
+* Plugin and extension support
+* More lyrics and metadata providers
+* Performance and memory optimizations
+* Better caching and offline playback
+* Playback improvements
+* Improved Android Auto support
+* Cast, DLNA and UPnP improvements
+* More customization options
+* Accessibility improvements
+* More languages and localization improvements
+* Better documentation for contributors

+> The roadmap may change as Mizu evolves.

 ## ❤️ Credits